-A Saturday bonus of 25 per cent of the basic hourly salary shall be paid for work done on Saturdays between 06.00 and 18.00.
+A Saturday bonus of 25 per cent of the basic hourly salary shall be paid for work done on Saturdays between 6 a.m. and 6 p.m.

 Saturday bonus shall only be paid for the regular working hours of an employee whose regular working hours have been arranged to occur at the time for payment of Saturday bonus agreed above.